Shard-Client-Minecraft/Shard-Client/README.md

 There are some parts of the code that use other licences (such as code "borrowed" from other projects).
 If this is the case, it will be noted in a comment, or another licence file in the same directory.

-I would also appreciate it if people didn't sell this client.
+I would also appreciate it if people didn't sell this client when it releases.

 Many clients lack important features, including ReplayMod.